wp-plugins/wp-security-scan/readme.txt

 For more information on the WP Security Scan and other WordPress security news, visit the <a href="http://www.websitedefender.com/blog" target="_blank">WebsiteDefender Blog</a> and join our <a href="http://www.facebook.com/websitedefender" target="_blank">Facebook</a> page.
 Post any questions or feedback on the <a href="http://www.websitedefender.com/forums/wp-security-scan-plugin/" target="_blank">WP Security Scan plugin forum</a>.

 == Changelog ==

+= v3.0.7 =
+* BugFix: The bug reported about ALTER rights retrieval has been addressed
+* Update: Code cleanup
+* Update: Minor internal updates

 = v3.0.6 =
 * Feature: The WebsiteDefender RSS widget added to the admin dashboard